 As a quick example of that, we used to develop a lot of websites around here.
 If I start talking about things along the lines of CMS (content management systems), sitemaps, wireframes, etc. And I start speaking that way to the client initially, they might have no idea what I’m selling or what I’m even talking about.
 Just be careful, it’s a word to the wise, be careful about acronyms, be careful about using some of these more technical pieces of language, because at the end of the day you could be alienating them more than anything else.

 Moving to the bottom corner I know we’ve all heard this phrase before.
 But, “content is king.”
 I think that holds true still to this very day.
 A lot of people talk about “content overload” or “content cliff.”
 The more you can produce that unique relevant content, the more you can compete in the space.
 As we apply personas, as we really understand them: How do we leverage them?
 We use them to create content.
 Not only in things like email, social media, blog posts, and even in part of your daily sales conversations.
 These are all things that stem from your initial persona research.

 Now I challenge you guys to think about a time in which you not only went through a buyer’s journey or a buyer’s process, but you were actually excited to do so.
 I think they are few and far in between, but that’s really the goal.
 We want to delight those individuals as they go through this process, and make it as efficient and as easy to understand as possible.

 Ready to get to work on your own buyer personas?
-Register for our May 2019 webinar, where we'll teach you how to create buyer personas for your target audience, to acquire more new, and retain old, customers.
+Watch our Live in SD webinar now so you can learn how to create buyer personas to attract, convert, close, and delight the right customers.